Where beach days blend into unforgettable nights.

 Sun Protection

-The Southern Hemisphere sun feels intense year-round.
-Therefore, use at least SPF 50+.
+The Southern Hemisphere sun feels intense year round, so it’s best to use at least SPF 50+.
 A hat and sunglasses also help during long afternoons on the sand.

 Portable Power

 Humidity and constant photos drain phone batteries fast.
-As a result, a small power bank can save the day.
+So having a small power bank can save the day.
 Choose one that fits easily in your beach bag.

 eSIM